Dr. Sarah Kalivoda – Veterinarian & Medical Director

 Dr. Pamela Jahn – Veterinarian

-As a graduate of the University of Minnesota, she moved to Nevada in 1986 from Wisconsin and she loves this area.
+As a graduate of the University of Minnesota, she moved to Nevada in 1986 from Wisconsin because of how much she loves this area and what it has to offer.

 Dr. Kris Kingery – Veterinarian